txtdirect/txtdirect/README.md

 ---

-Copyright 2017 - The Example Project authors
+Copyright 2017 -  The TXTdirect Authors